TpRedNinja/Route-Tracker/Documents-Important stuff/Adding a new game (Experience).md

 ## Quick Overview

 Route Tracker uses a modular architecture with memory-cached game stats classes that inherit from `GameStatsBase`.
-Adding a new game requires implementing memory reading logic, updating UI components, and creating route data files.
+Adding a new game requires implementing memory reading logic, updating UI components, creating route data files, and integrating with the centralized completion system.

 **Core Components to Modify:**
 - Game stats class (inherits `GameStatsBase`)